Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Introduction

-I consider a finite sequence of private-value auctions in which multiple objects are sold (one per period).\footnote{The companion short paper \cite{canidio2022Auction-pp} considers the case of an infinitely repeated auction.
-The main issue there is the emergence of financial bubbles on tokens.} In every period, risk-neutral bidders draw their valuation for the object sold from an i.i.d. distribution.
-Then they submit bids.
-Given the profile of bids, the auction format determines the winning bidder and the payment of each player.
-The good is then consumed within the period.
-Each auction is, therefore, a simple static auction, repeated multiple times (that is, there is no connection between auctions in different periods).
-As a part of the auction design, the auctioneer can decide to accept payments in dollars or in a blockchain-based token that he creates and initially owns.
-If he chooses the latter option, the auctioneer also commits to a monetary policy: a set of rules determining how the stock of tokens evolves.
-The auctioneer earns revenues by selling newly created tokens to bidders and re-selling tokens he received as payment.
-Tokens can be held without being used for bidding and can be traded on a financial market where their value is determined as an equilibrium outcome.\footnote{Note that creating new tokens and trading them on a financial market is quite easy to do.
-There are several simple tutorials explaining how to create blockchain-based tokens (I invite the reader to search ``how to create an ERC-20 Token'', where ERC-20 is the simplest type of token on the Ethereum blockchain).
-Also, after the creation of a new token, anyone can then use a protocol such as Uniswap to create a \textit{decentralized financial market} for exchanging the new token against, for example, a stablecoin (i.e., a blockchain-based token with constant value relative to the dollar).}
+I consider a finite sequence of private-value auctions in which one object is sold per period.\footnote{The companion short paper \cite{canidio2022Auction-pp} considers the case of an infinitely repeated auction.
+The main issue there is the emergence of financial bubbles on tokens.} In each period, risk-neutral bidders draw valuations independently from a common distribution and submit bids.
+The auction format then determines the winner and the payments.
+The good is consumed within the same period.
+The point of departure from the ``textbook'' model of auctions is that the auctioneer can accept payment in dollars or in a blockchain-based token he creates and initially owns.
+In the latter case, he also commits to a monetary policy---a rule governing the evolution of the token supply.
+The auctioneer earns revenue by selling newly created tokens to bidders and reselling the tokens received as payment.
+Tokens may be held between periods and traded on a financial market, where their price is determined endogenously in equilibrium.